 Unfortunately, Liberty Mutual may sometimes deny your claim even though you are truly disabled and cannot work.
 A denial could be very stressful for you, especially if you are counting on those benefits to pay your bills.
 Please know that you are not alone.
 As a long-term disability attorney, we help people like you regain benefits that were wrongfully denied.

 Here's what we can do for you right now:

-1. Email, fax or mail us your denial letter for a free, no obligation review and strategy on how to fight back.
+1. Get the information you need so you can be prepared to fight for your disability benefits.
+We will review your denial letter for free, and provide a no obligation review and strategy on how to fight back.

 2. Download our free guide for long-term disability appeals, Danger: Proceed At Your Own Risk.

 3. Call us at 816-203-0143 to set up a consultation with our long-term disability attorney.

 Liberty Mutual was founded in the year 1912, and offers a range of insurance options from automobile, homeowners, and disability insurance.
 The company makes nearly $39 billion every year and is currently operating in multiple countries across the world.